-When preparing its proposals, the nomination committee shall take into account that the board of directors is to have a composition appropriate to the Company’s operations, phase of development and other relevant circumstances.
-The directors shall collectively exhibit diversity and breadth of qualifications, experience and background.
+When preparing its proposals, the nomination committee shall consider that the board of directors is to have a composition appropriate to the Company’s operations, phase of development and other relevant circumstances.
+The directors shall collectively exhibit diversity and breadth of qualifications, experience, and background.
 The nomination committee shall further strive for equal gender distribution.

 The nomination committee shall provide the Company with its proposals for board members in such time that the Company can present the proposals in the notice of the shareholders’ meeting where an election is to take place.

 When the notice of the shareholders’ meeting is issued, the nomination committee shall issue a statement on the Company’s website explaining its proposals regarding the composition of the board of directors.
 The nomination committee shall in particular explain its proposal against the background of the requirement to strive for an equal gender distribution.

 The statement is also to include an account of how the nomination committee has conducted its work and a description of the diversity policy applied by the nomination committee in its work.
 In case a resigning managing director is nominated for the position of chairman of the board of directors, the nomination committee shall specifically explain the reasons for such proposal.